jloveric/high-order-layers-torch/README.md

 ```
 Below using max_abs and sophia kernel_size=5, channels=[12,32].
 The output layer was a standard linear
 layer - so only the convolutions (2 of them) were high order.
 Nothing particularly interesting here, except
 that instability doesn't seem to be an issue.
 I only ran each test once.
 40 epochs batch size 1024.
+The case
+of the polynomial where n=2 is actually linear, so I would expect about 0.89 score, but there is nonlinearity
+through the normalization layer (and max pooling).
+Also note that in the linear case, every link has 2 weights.
 | n   | test (polynomial)      | test (continuous) | test (discontinuous)
 |--------------|----------------------|------------------|------------------|
 |2 | 0.986 | 0.988 | 0.985